Introduction

 new active 0.061 0.282

-Now we can read the matrix intuitively.
-An inactive 2014 customer has a 96.2% chance of staying inactive, a 0.5% chance of becoming active high value, and a 3.3% chance of becoming active low value.
-The probabilities in each row sum to 1.000 (100%), representing all possible outcomes.
+An inactive 2014 customer has a 96.2% chance of staying inactive, 0.5% of becoming active high value, and 3.3% of becoming active low value.

 Validating the Transition Matrix

-Before using this matrix to project future years, we should validate it.
-Does multiplying our 2014 segment distribution by the transition matrix accurately reproduce the actual 2015 distribution?
-This tests whether the Markov assumption (that transitions depend only on current state) holds reasonably well:
+Does multiplying our 2014 distribution by the transition matrix accurately reproduce the actual 2015 distribution?

 # Get 2014 segment counts as a vector